MewsSystems/developers/jobs/Backend/Task/ReadMe.md

+# How to run
+1) Open the `sln` file `"...\jobs\Backend\Task\ExchangeRateUpdater.sln"` in your favorite IDE and hit the play button and your favorite browser should automagically open on page `https://localhost:5011/swagger` where you can try the generated API
+2) Build the solution and then navigate to `...\jobs\Backend\Task\src\ExchangeRate.API\ExchangeRate.API` and run `dotnet run` in your terminal.
+Then you have to manually go to your browser and go to the `https://localhost:5011/swagger` to see the API

+#Note
+I left little notes like this `//Note: note example` throughout the project with ideas for improvements.
+I would most likely implement or at least discuss them with someone to get a second opinion before sending it to production.

 # Solution Description

 I have decided to implement this task using [ASP.NET](http://ASP.NET) since it enables to use of the implemented application across different platforms by using the exposed API or in case it will be required to use it in some other C# project it is possible to use `NSwag`  to automatically generate client.